 According to Critical Mass magazine’s September 2017 survey, emergency notification system administrators are looking towards the world of automation to extend their organizations’ reach for emergency notification, action, and response.
 The results indicate that although text, email, and voice call notifications still dominate implementations - organizations are working towards evolving into a more sophisticated and automated scenario-based approach.

-When it comes to critical communications, just as flying an aircraft filled with hundreds of passengers, failure is not an option.
-There is no second chance to get it right.
-So, when it's crucial that your communications are received, can you be certain your organization will succeed?
-Ongoing performance testing and measuring all of the 'moving parts' of a system goes a long way toward reducing this risk.
-This is where Proven Success Indicators come in.
+When it comes to critical communications, just like flying an aircraft filled with hundreds of passengers, failure is not an option.
+There is not a second chance to get it right.
+Therefore, when it's imperative that your communications are received, can you be certain your organization will succeed?
+Exercising and measuring all of the 'moving parts' of a system goes a long way toward reducing this risk.
+This is where Proven Success Indicators (PSIs) come in.

 In this Q&A, originally published in the 2018 Critical Mass Magazine, Chief Peter Carey discusses how Buffalo State College coordinates emergency preparedness, notification, and response throughout the entire campus community.
 Carey is Campus Safety Magazine’s 2017 Campus Safety Director of the Year for Higher Education.